jcolag/entropy-arbitrage/2025-06-26-gambit-part-2.md

  > Captain's log, stardate 47169.2.
 Security Minister Satok has taken Tallera into custody and begun a search for the rest of the isolationists.

 Whoa, there.
 Two items of apparent relevance, here.
 First, Picard calls her by her Romulan alias instead of T'Paan, the Vulcan name that she gave him, which presumably indicated her actual identity, especially now that we've definitely identified her as Vulcan.
-I initially only wanted to call that odd, but thinking about it, it makes it sound like he wants to frame this dissident group as the result of [foreign agitators](https://en.wikipedia.org/wiki/Outside_agitator) to dismiss its validity, as in denying her legitimate identity entirely to paint her as a foreigner.
+I initially only wanted to call that odd, but thinking about it, it makes it sound like he wants to frame this dissident group as the result of {% wiki Outside_agitator|foreign agitators|en %} to dismiss its validity, as in denying her legitimate identity entirely to paint her as a foreigner.

 As if on cue to help me with this point, in fact, you only need to look back about two weeks to find the Trump administration trying to use the [presence of foreign flags](https://www.theguardian.com/us-news/2025/jun/13/foreign-flags-los-angeles-protests) to smear protests as a covert invasion by foreign governments.
 You'll also notice how the political right-wing plays up exotic names when dealing with political opponents, to associate them with some foreign origin, probably most prominently over the last couple of decades, "Barack *Hussein* Obama," as if a couple of syllables mean anything about fitness for service.